openforis/sepal-doc/docs/source/cli/ofgt.rst

 OPTIONS
 #######

--   <coord ist> is a text file containing the coordinates of the center of the tiles.
+-   <coord list> is a text file containing the coordinates of the center of the tiles.
 It must arranged as :code:`id`, :code:`x`and :code:`y`
 -   <CRS file> is a text file containing the projection definitions of the dataset in **PROJ4** format.
 -   <input dir> is the directory containing the image.
 Image must be in geotiff format, extension must be **.TIF** with **capitals**.
 -   <output basename>is the base name of the tiles that will be generated